 THERAPY FOR COUPLES AND MULTIPLE PARTNERS

-Unlike many relationship therapists, I will not automatically assume that you are coming to treatment to ultimately stay together.
+Unlike many relationship therapists, I do not automatically assume that you are coming to treatment to ultimately stay together.
 Although relationship counseling is usually thought about in terms of improving existing relationships, I have found that my services have also been useful for those establishing new relationships and for those wanting to end their relationships in a thoughtful and caring manner.
 Our first few sessions will help us determine the appropriate goals for you and your partner(s).

 I provide therapy for couples as well as for those engaged in open relationships, polyamory, and other forms of non-monogamy.
 I welcome same-sex partners and relationships where one or more partners is transgender.

-- Navigating consensual non-monogamy
+Navigating consensual non-monogamy

-- Recovering from affairs and infidelity
+Recovery from affairs and infidelity